TianyiSun00234/How-Personal-Perceptions-of-COVID-19-Have-Changed-Over-Time/README.md

 [Dataset used for Prediction which is from January 1st to April 17th](https://www.kaggle.com/tianysun/covidtext): used for topic extraction and prediction.

 **Models:**
-* Model used for sentiment classification:
+* Models used for sentiment classification:

 Model Name | Accuracy |
 ------------ | -------------